Beth Israel Medical Center: Mount Sinai Beth Israel

 On May 25, 2016, Mount Sinai announced a significant restructuring and downsizing, with plans to build a new hospital with only 70 inpatient beds on a site several blocks away, after which the main hospital on 16th Street would close and be sold.
+However, Mount Sinai said that a full emergency room would also be created as part the new arrangement.
+It was part of a wave of hospital closures that was affecting the city due to changing federal reimbursement structures and advances in medical practices requiring fewer and shorter hospital stays.
+In response to the action, U.S. Representative Carolyn B. Maloney said that, "Beth Israel has been a constant presence and resource for the entire city, and the East Side of Manhattan in particular."

 On June 11, 2017, the hospital's Labor and Delivery Department closed, followed by the hospital's "Continuum Center for Health and Healing" later in the year.